uaf-math/calc1/index.md

 >
 > * An [updated schedule](assets/general/Spring2020/M251-Spring-2020-Schedule-addendum.pdf) has been posted.
 (For reference only, the [original schedule is here](assets/general/Spring2020/M251-Spring-2020-Schedule.pdf).)
 >
-> * <span style="color:orange">**UPDATED.**</span> In-person lectures will be replaced by online videos and guided activities.
+> * <span style="color:orange">**UPDATED 3/17.**</span> In-person lectures will be replaced by online videos and guided activities.
 Links to these videos are at [BlackBoard](https://classes.alaska.edu).
 See the _Spring 2020 Videos_ tab at Blackboard, and please read the "best practices" notice first.
 These video lectures will point-out which Written Homework problems you should do to check your understanding, and this content replaces (as much as we can) our in-person worksheets.
 >
-> * <span style="color:orange">**UPDATED.**</span> Additional materials, including videos, are available and organized by section.
+> * <span style="color:orange">**UPDATED 3/17.**</span> Additional materials, including videos, are available and organized by section.
 See the _Fall 2017 Class Videos_ tab at [BlackBoard](https://classes.alaska.edu).
 Worksheets and their solutions, for all upcoming sections, are at the [In-class materials from Fall 2019](inclass-stuff-fall-2019) page.
 >
 > * In-person recitations with Dakota are cancelled.
 At this point we expect instructors (Jill & Ed) and teaching assistant (Dakota) to have online office hours through Zoom or Google Hangouts.
 >